Reimagining Anomalies: What If Anomalies Were Normal?: Hyperparameters

 \paragraph{Discriminator} The discriminator contains four residual blocks arranged sequentially, followed by a final linear layer mapping to a scalar.
 The first block is implemented with two convolutional layers with $64$ kernels, where the first layer is followed by a ReLU activation and the second layer is followed by an average pooling with a kernel size of $2$.
-The next two residual blocks consist of two convolutional layers, where each one is preceded by a ReLU activation and then in the end followed by an average pooling layer to reduce the spatial dimension to one-half of the input.
+The next two residual blocks consist of two convolutional layers, where each one is preceded by a ReLU activation and followed by an average pooling layer in the end to halve the spatial dimension.
 The fourth residual block also contains two convolutional layers preceded by a ReLU, but does not use any downsampling.
-The number of kernels in the convolutional layers from the second to fourth block are $128$, $256$, and $512$, respectively.
+The number of kernels in the convolutional layers from the second to fourth block is $128$, $256$, and $512$, respectively.
 We apply spectral normalization to all layers.

 \paragraph{Concept Classifier} The concept classifier is composed of two sequentially arranged residual blocks, succeeded by a linear layer with two outputs for the classification of two concepts.
 In the first residual block, three convolutional layers are employed with $64$ kernels each.
 The initial convolutional layer is succeeded by a ReLU activation, and the last two convolutional layers are followed by average pooling layers, which reduce the spatial dimension by a factor of two.
 The second residual block consists of two convolutional layers with $128$ kernels, each followed by a ReLU activation, followed by an average pooling with a kernel size of two.
 We take the sum over the remaining spatial dimension to prepare the output for the final linear layer.
 Again, we apply spectral normalization to all layers.